aiqc/AIQC/docs/_build/html/_sources/compare.rst.txt

   <center>
     <p class="intro" style="width:90%; margin-bottom:35px;">
       This <i>declarative</i> approach results in significant time savings and, ultimately, more generalizable models.
-It's like Terraform for MLops.
+It's like Terraform for MLOps.
 By simplifying the processes of data wrangling and model evaluation, AIQC makes it easy for practitioners to introduce <i>validation</i> splits/ folds into their workflow.
 Which, in turn, helps prevent <a href="https://towardsdatascience.com/evaluation-bias-are-you-inadvertently-training-on-your-entire-dataset-b3961aea8283"><i>evaluation bias & overfitting</i></a> during model training.
     </p>

     <hr style="width:35%;">

     <p class="intro" style="width:90%; margin-top:35px;">
       While AIQC actively helps <i>structure the analysis</i>, alternative tools take a more <i>passive</i> approach.
 They expect users to manually prepare their own data and log their own training artifacts.
 They can't assist with the actual data science workflow because they know about neither the data involved nor the analysis being conducted.
-Many supposed "MLops" tools are really batch execution schedulers marketing to data science teams.
+Many supposed "MLOps" tools are really batch execution schedulers marketing to data science teams.
     </p>
   </center>
   </br></br>